Some of these may need a little tweak to maintain distance from others, and be sure to bring your masks along!

 Farmer’s Markets are still in full swing in most areas.
 Make the most of them before the yummy summer produce comes to an end.
 Take the whole family, and let everyone choose their favorite fruit or veggie.
 When you get home, use everyone’s choices to cook up a delicious end-of-summer feast.

-Hit the library, Netflix, or video rental and have a movie marathon at home.
+Host a movie marathon at home.
 Pick a theme – road trip movies, Disney flicks, animated aliens – and create an easy dinner menu using your movie theme to give the foods fun names.
 Serve your themed dinner on a picnic blanket in front of the screen.
 Or stay traditional and serve up big bowls of popcorn.
 Turn off all the lights, and ask everyone to silence their cell phones before the movie begins!

 BYOB (Bring Your Own Blanket)